 - Choose Desktoplow.

 With the steps followed correctly, you are now ready to launch the game in Linux.

 Note: The above steps may seem a little daunting for beginners unless they’re familiar with the Linux environment.
 Try to get accustomed to the distribution, its package managers, file configuration settings, and the use of drivers for better understanding.
 Besides, you can also run the game using a virtual machine on Windows if your system does not have memory constraints.

 VRChat isn’t anything complicated.
 Players have the liberty to create their own worlds and avatars and interact with anyone they want.
 They also have the option to create or import characters.
 These characters, referred to as avatars, can move around, blink, eye-tracking, and lip-sync with their friends and community members.

 VRChat does not require users to have VR equipment to play the game despite the name.
 However, you can use the equipment and use both hands while playing an action game.
 There is also a desktop version for users who don’t have VR headsets, but it comes with a number of limitations.

 How to Sign in?

-When you are done logging in, you will be asked for some other info like birth date, avatar pictures and other terms and conditions stuff.
+Once you’re done logging in, you will be asked for some other information like date of birth, avatar profile, etc.